pourmoslemy/VeriLogos/README.md

 Structural reasoning in VeriLogos can be understood as reasoning over:

-- what is present;
+- what is present,
-- what is included;
+- what is included,
-- what is preserved;
+- what is preserved,
-- what changes;
+- what changes,
-- what persists;
+- what persists,
 - what becomes possible after an information update.

 This creates a computational basis for topology-aware knowledge analysis.